dancaldera/codelens/README.md

-# Electron Overlay Window Example
+# Visual Context Analyzer (VCA)

-This is a simple Electron application demonstrating how to create an overlay window that stays on top of other applications, including fullscreen ones.
+A simple Electron application for capturing screenshots with an always-on-top overlay window that works across all screens and workspaces.

 ## Features

-- Frameless window design
+- **Screenshot Capture**: Press `Cmd+H` to capture screenshots
-- Always-on-top functionality
+- **Always-on-top overlay**: Stays visible on all workspaces and fullscreen apps
-- Visible on all workspaces including fullscreen applications
+- **Multi-screen support**: Window appears on all displays
-- Draggable interface
+- **Simple shortcuts**: Only 3 keyboard shortcuts to remember

 ## Installation